tagohd/mono/Items/Legendary Artifacts/SOUL AMPLIFIER.md

 And CURSED AL is after [[Sam Ward|Sam]] because they're a ginger and therefore don't have a SOUL, so he's going to, like, focus the power of everybody's SOULS onto them and use them as a vessel or something

 %%
+Sudosays:: Added tags for Works Cited.
+Added information from Chat Logs.
+#minorChange
-Sudosays:: I don't think tagging the same thing multiple times will really accomplish anything, but it does make it feel more like a citation
+I don't think tagging the same thing multiple times will really accomplish anything, but it does make it feel more like a citation
 %%

  #items #soul #soul-amplifier #stub